 What goes wrong without it: You find out your backups are worthless at the worst possible moment — when you’re already in a disaster.
 There is no second chance.
 If the backup is bad, the data is gone.

-How to fix it: Schedule a formal restore test at least twice a year.
+How to fix it: Schedule a formal restore test every quarter, and do one full restore test a year.
 Pick a random set of files, a database, and a full system image, then restore them to an isolated environment and verify they work.
 Document the results and the time it took.
 This single habit is the difference between a disaster recovery plan and a disaster recovery fantasy.

 2. Off-Site and Immutable Backups — Because Ransomware Hunts Your Backups First